choptastic/erlang_ds/README.md

 [A,B,C] = ds:get_list(Obj, [key1, key2, key3]).
 ```

-For more information, see the "Adding the Syntax Plugin" section at the bottom
+For more information, see the [Adding the Syntax
-of this page.
-Please note this functionality is *experimental*.
+Plugin](#adding-the-syntax-plugin) section at the bottom of this page.
+Please
+note this functionality is *experimental*.

 ## Function Reference